wrapperband/FeathercoinWalletGuide/README.md

 **How are comments recorded in the Blockchain?**

-The comment message can be extracted from scriptPubKey by using Hex to Ascii on OP_RETURN [Ref 4] to return the comment contents.
+The comment message can be extracted from scriptPubKey by using Hex to Ascii conversion on OP_RETURN [Ref 4] to return the comment contents.

 OP_RETURN opcode works at the byte level in a bitcoin transaction.
 To prevent over flooding the transaction database with text messages the core-developers made the opcode OP_RETURN a valid opcode to be used in a bitcoin / feathercoin transaction, which allows 80 arbitrary bytes to be used in an unspendable transaction.
-In 2014 that was educed to 40.
+In 2014 that was reduced to 40.

 First find the transaction ID from the transaction menu right click option of the Address with a message.